Distance-structure fidelity,

 Shepard ρ restricted to outlier pairs (higher = more faithful)

-Rank correlation between high-dimensional and 2D distances, restricted to outlier-involving pairs (outliers dataset, SNR=1)
+Rank correlation between high-dimensional and 2D distances, restricted to outlier-involving pairs (outliers dataset, SNR=1 — signal and noise equally strong)

 The full picture, colored by cluster id. toorPIA keeps the mutual layout of the five clusters while pushing the outliers (blue) outward.

 Metric summary.
-On full-pair Shepard ρ, toorPIA leads at 0.76.
-On neighborhood-preservation metrics (recall / trustworthiness), t-SNE and UMAP score higher — see “Methods & Limits” below.
+On Shepard ρ over all pairs — not restricted to the outlier pairs of the bar chart above (0.649) — toorPIA leads at 0.768.
+On neighborhood-preservation metrics, which measure how well each point's local neighborhood is reproduced, t-SNE and UMAP score higher — see “Methods & Limits” below.

 When 95% of the data is normal,